 A review mission is planned to be conducted by Q3 2021 to assess the progress of the EDM system setup.

 |Description of Project Outputs||CDC Energiya modernized, capacitated, and engendered|

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-the consultant firm contract award was on 11 July 2019.
-The design basis memorandum was prepared and accepted by CDC in Q4 2019.
-The consultant is working on the final design which will be used to finalize the modular procurement plan for the CDC's equipment
+1. The consultant firm contract award was on 11 July 2019.
+The design basis memorandum was prepared and approved by CDC Energiya in January 2020.
+Detailed design was accepted by CDC on 27 May 2020.

 |Geographical Location||Kazakhstan - Nation-wide; Kyrgyz Republic - Nation-wide; Tajikistan - Nation-wide; Uzbekistan - Nation-wide|